About Intercultural Cities

 - Political leaders and most citizens regard diversity positively, as a resource, and understand that all cultures change as they encounter each other in the public arena.
 They advocate for a pluralistic city identity built around a shared vision and common values.

-The Intercultural cities programme supports local and regional authorities worldwide in reviewing their policies through an intercultural and intersectional lens, and accompany them developing comprehensive intercultural strategies to help them manage diversity positively and realise the diversity advantage.
-The programme proposes a set of analytical and practical tools to help local stakeholders through the various stages of the process.
+Based on this, the programme proposes a set of analytical and practical tools to help local stakeholders through the various stages of the process.

 |Brochure on the ICC programme >>||Facts and figures >>|